-Still available, these wheels have stood the test of time.
+Still available to this day, these wheels have stood the test of time.

 SSR Formula Mesh

 This is by far SSR's most popular wheel.
-You've probably seen it in sizes ranging from 13" to 17" and on cars from the '70s to the late '90s.
+You've probably seen it in sizes ranging from 13- to 17-inch and on cars from the '70s to the late '90s.

 These wheels are perfect on anything RWD from the Mid '90s such as the FC RX-7, S13 240SX, JZA70 Supra, or Z32 300ZX.

 You can still get the full line of SSR MK series I, II, and III because they are so popular that SSR wouldn't dare discontinue them.